 Tobogganing in South Tyrol is a unique winter experience that is great fun for the whole family.
 Away from the hustle and bustle of the ski pistes, you can enjoy a well-deserved rest in one of the lodges that you reached after ascending via Alm trails or natural tobogganing slopes, before heading back down to the valley again.

-- Section 2 stretches between the Nesselhütte hut and the Nesselbahn mid-station (3.8 km), which can be reached taking either the Nesselbahn cable car or the Bergbahn cable car coming from Meransen
+- Section 1 stretches between the Nesselhütte hut and the Nesselbahn mid-station (3.8 km), which can be reached taking the Nesselbahn cable car coming from Meransen

 Toboggan rental is available at the Nesselbahn valley station as well as at the Bergbahn valley station in Meransen.
-All sections are currently closed
+All sections are currently open.

 Another highlight for families and beginners: the toboggan run by the Schilling gondola lift in Vals